 Water is essential for life and flourishing of all living things on the Earth.
 Lakes provide significant water resources for household, commercial, and agricultural uses.
 It is the most important element that has a significant impact on life.
 Meanwhile, anthropogenic activities such as rapid industrialization, over development, and the extensive use of chemical pesticides and fertilizers in agriculture declining the water quality around the world.
 (Dr. Arvind Prasad Dwivedi, 2017), (Raad and Dawood, 2023).
 This affects the physico-chemical quality and then systematically destroys microbial and plankton communities thus leading to ecological imbalance (Mohammad, 2021).
-Collecting relevant information regarding the state of water quality has become crucial.
+Evaluating physicochemical characteristics of lake water is very important to the suitability for drinking and other purposes, since water contamination is a global public health threat that places human and aquatic lives at health risk (Nwaka and Avwiri, 2021).
 It is typically described based on its physical, chemical, and other properties.
 Environmental factors including temperature, color, odor, pH, turbidity, and TDS can be used to assess water quality, while chemical tests should be conducted to determine its BOD, COD, dissolved oxygen, alkalinity, hardness, and other characteristics.
 (Patil.
 P.N, Sawant.
 D.V, Deshmukh.
 R.N, 2012).